ALCOVE CHAPBOOKS

 -

-While individual portions of the chapbook may have been published elsewhere, the majority of the chapbook as a whole must be previously unpublished.
 Chapbooks with new, unpublished work are preferred.
+Individual portions of the chapbook may have been published elsewhere, but the majority of the chapbook as a whole must be previously unpublished.

 WTAW Press is committed to publishing the best work we can find, and we look forward to reading your manuscripts.
 Should we not receive manuscripts that fit our criteria for publication, we reserve the right not to publish manuscripts received during the open competition period.